-(a) Use the clause at , Limitations on the Use or Disclosure of Information by Litigation Support Contractors, in all solicitations and contracts that involve litigation support services, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items.
+(a) Use the clause at 252.204-7014 , Limitations on the Use or Disclosure of Information by Litigation Support Contractors, in all solicitations and contracts that involve litigation support services, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items.

-(b) Use the clause at , Notice of Authorized Disclosure of Information for Litigation Support, in all solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items.
+(b) Use the clause at 252.204-7015 , Notice of Authorized Disclosure of Informationfor Litigation Support, in all solicitations and contracts, including solicitations andcontracts using FAR part 12 procedures for the acquisition of commercial items.

-TABLE OF CONTENTS

-(Revised April 20, 2015)
+PART 205 - PUBLICIZING CONTRACT ACTIONS

-SUBPART 205.2--SYNOPSES OF PROPOSED CONTRACT ACTIONS
+SUBPART 205.2 —SYNOPSES OF PROPOSED CONTRACT ACTIONS

 205.203 Publicizing and response time.

-205.205Special situations.
+205.205 Special situations.